mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/security-model.md

 Additionally, two-factor authentication can be enabled within the Mendix Cloud for sensitive activities.
 Two-factor authentication can also be added anywhere within a Mendix application to further secure access to the app or parts of the app.

-For further details, see the section [How Are Passwords Stored in My Mendix App?](#password) below.
+For further details, see the section [How Are Passwords Stored in My Mendix App?](runtime-security#password) in *Runtime Security*.

 ### 1.4 How Configurable Is File Access in Mendix?